jack-meis/data-analytics-template/README.md

 ## Change Log

 All changes made should be reported in the CHANGELOG.md file
+New changes should be appended to the end of the CHANGELOG.md file